rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### Setup a CDI

 We also need a CDI (Containerized Data Importer) operator.
-This is the mechanism that we use to setup our VM disk images for Kubevirt to create our VMs.
+This is the mechanism that we use to set up our VM disk images for Kubevirt to create our VMs.
 We can install that to our cluster like so.

 ```powershell
 kubectl create -f https://github.com/kubevirt/containerized-data-importer/releases/download/v1.59.0/cdi-operator.yaml